top of page

 • Bollard installation: $165

-Considerations: The BayREN quotes included electrical work (plumbing outfit would subcontract this work) and building permit.
+CONSIDERATIONS: The BayREN quotes included electrical work (plumbing outfit would subcontract this work) and building permit.
 As the cost was less - based on quotes and product cost research - to not hire a BayREN approved contractor, I acted as "general contractor", purchasing the water heater and bollard, hiring all of the 'subcontractors' (in our case: plumbing, electrical, bollard installation), and coordinating delivery times and work schedules.
 It is not a lot of work, but I can understand some preferring to pay more (if necessary), hire a single entity, and have them take care of the entire project.
 For similar projects to this one, others may find that BayREN contractors - when also considering the rebate - will provide a competitive price to doing the project as I did.
 A few days after the water heater was installed, I realized that the plumbing company omitted a couple of things (including pipe insulation) that are code required.
 They came back and fixed these items without argument.
 It is important that when homeowners act as general contractors, they push contractors to meet all code requirements.

 HOT WATER PUMPED RECIRCULATION SYSTEMS